Washerwoman

 A washerwoman or laundress was a person, usually a woman, employed to wash laundry by hand, before the widespread use of washing machines and commercial laundries.
 The profession existed in many cultures, spanning from antiquity to the early modern period.
-While the profession has historically been gendered, often associated with women, in some contexts, men also performed laundry labor.
+While the profession has historically been gendered, often associated with women, in some contexts, men (laundrymen) also performed laundry labor.
 It was typically low-paid, physically arduous, and associated with lower social status.
 Their work has been documented through art, literature, and labor records.

-Work and Conditions
+Work and conditions

 Before the widespread use of mechanized laundries and domestic washing machines, laundry was cleaned by hand.
 Clothes were washed in rivers, streams, or communal washhouses (Lavoirs) where they could be scrubbed against stones or boards, beaten with paddles, and then rinsed in running water.
 Once the clothes were clean, the garments were wrung out and left to dry on grass, bushes, or lines.

 In towns, washhouses provided flowing water and partial shelter, but they also served as social spaces where women could talk and work together while washing clothes.
 The work was labor-intensive, with large tubs or cauldrons used to boil the linens and heavy iron or wooden tools to agitate or press them.